eipeele/690_farmersmarketdesign/README.md

 690_farmersmarketdesign
 =======================

-Done in fulfillment of assignment 3 for INLS 690.
+The following class and rel attributes are used throughout this framework to help describe the links and forms.

 #Class attributes:

   *search*:  May appear in the form class.
 Describes action of form.

-  *create_farmerslisting*:  May appear in the form class.
+  *add_farmer*:  May appear in the form class.
 Describes action of form.

-  *update_inventory*:  May appear in the form class.
+  *update-farmer*:  May appear in the form class.
 Describes action of form.

+  *delete-farmer*:  May appear in the form class.
+Describes action of form.

   *create_inventory*:  May appear in the form class.
 Describes action of form.

   *name*:  May appear in farm input and span class.
 Describes data being inputted.

+  *query*:  May appear in input of form class.
+Describes action of form.

+  *description*"  May appear in form input.
+Describes data being inputted.

   *location*:  May appear in farm input.
 Describes data being inputted.

-  *inventory*:  May appear in ol list.
-Describes type of list.

-  *farmer*:  May appear in li class.
-Describes what is being inputted.

-  *produce*:  May appear in ul class.
-Describes type of data.

-  *fruit*:  May appear in li class.
-Describes type of data.
+  *add*:  May appear in input class of form.
+Describes action of class.

   *type*:  May appear in span class.
 Describes type of data.

-  *amount*:  May appear in span class.
-Describes type of data.

-  *price*:  May appear in span class.
-Describes type of data.

-  *vegetable*:  May appear in li class.
-Describes type of data.

-  *directory*:  May appear in ol class.
-Describes type of list.

-  *results*:  May appear in ol class.
-Describes type of list.

-  *resultone*, *resulttwo*, *resultthree*:  May appear in li class.
-Orders search result data.

  #Rel Attributes:

+  *alternate*:  Used to describe the link as an alternate representation of the resource.

-  *index*:  Used to describe the outbound link as one leading to a listing of items.
+  *collection*:  Used to describe the outbound link as a group of items.

+  *item*:  Used to describe the outbound link as an item belonging to the collection.

   *create-form*:  Used to describe the outbound link as one leading to a form in which information will be inputted.